Ron Ernst: Ripon

 Ernst hit a milestone in 2006, winning his 100th career game.
 In 2006, Ernst was inducted into the Ripon College Hall of Fame, and in March 2009 he was inducted into the Wisconsin Football Coaches Association Hall of Fame.
 In 2015, Ernst became the all-time winningest coach in both Midwest Conference and Ripon College history.

 Ernst has led the Red Hawks to 26 winning seasons, three division titles (1995, 1996 and 1997) in the now-defunct North Division and three MWC titles (1996, 2001, and 2022).

-He was first named as the Midwest Conference Coach of the Year in 1996 when he led the team to a record nine-win season.
+He was first named the Midwest Conference Coach of the Year in 1996 when he led the team to a record nine-win season.
 He also has been named the NCAA Division III Region 5 Coach of the Year in 1995, and the Wisconsin Private College Coach of the Year from the Wisconsin Football Coaches Association in 2001, 2008, and 2010.
 Most recently, he was named as both the 2022 Midwest Conference Coach of the Year and the 2022 Wisconsin Private College Coach of the Year after leading the Red Hawks to a 9-1 record.

 Ernst retired after the 2022 season.